-Total Units Required: 9 including ECON 401
+Total Units Required: 9

+Course Title

+Electives

 Three additional approved Economics (300- or 400-level) courses, to be selected in consultation with, and approved by, the Director of Undergraduate Studies.
 Can include one unit of ECON 499-0 for students writing an independent thesis.